charvan/thegatesofvienna-book/README.md

+# The Book

+You can read the story (so far...) [here](https://jkosem.github.io/thegatesofvienna-mobile-web/).
+This link you also have up there in the right hand corner of this repo page of course.

 # What?

 The Gates of Vienna is an interactive, non-linear comedy about the 1683.
 You read that correctly.
 I went through a lot to make it an app because, well, that was what you did in 2016/2017 when it was the number 1 siege comedy of the year.
 That app is now about as dead and gone as everyone who was around in 1683.